sapienphp/sapien/docs/request/globals.md

 ## JSON Decoding

-The `$_POST` superglobal is populated only when PHP can decode the content body as `application/x-www-form-urlencoded`.
+The `$_POST` superglobal is populated by PHP when it can decode the content body as `application/x-www-form-urlencoded` or `multipart/form-data`.
 However, it is often the case that content bodies are JSON encoded instead.

 Thus, as a convenience, if the _Request_ `content-type` is `application/json`, then `$request->input` will be an array computed by applying `json_decode()` to